Welcome to today's edition of the Rush 24-7 podcast.

 And so what we have to do, we have to repeal the 16th Amendment.

-That is the true measure of the effect of government on our lives is not how much government taxes us, but how much government spends.
+That is, the true measure of the effect of government on our lives is not how much government taxes us, but how much government spends.

-Spending is what we should uh look at.
+Spending is what we should look at.

-It's not it's not going to be burdensome.
+It's not going to be burdensome.

-You know, for example, the federal government does not have to tax us at all in order to get resources.
+For example, the federal government does not have to tax us at all in order to get resources.

-They can either print money, inflate the currency, because that's what the uh that's what inflation is, it's a sneaky form of taxation, or they can just run deficits by going into the bond market or the borrowing market and driving up interest rates.
+Or they can just run deficits by going into the bond market or the borrowing market and driving up interest rates.

 One way to get us not to spend is to tax us.